pli15/RepData_PeerAssessment1/PA1_template_Code.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

-2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+#### Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+The 835th interval contains the maximum number of steps, which is 206 steps.Please see the calculation below.

 ```r
 data_stepbyinterval[which.max(data_stepbyinterval$steps),]